-Many readers have asked why this blog is named after a Squid, and the reason has got to do with my childhood.
+Many readers have asked why this blog is named after a Squid.
+The reason has got to do with my childhood.
 In my teenage years, I fell in love with the animated series Spongebob Squarepants.
 In particular, my favourite character was the arrogant, pompous, socially-awkward Squidward Tentacles.

 And that’s how I would describe myself, when I first started travelling in Jun 2009.
 I was a tad arrogant, thinking that I knew it all.
 I later realised that I knew very little about travelling.
 I stayed in India for six months, and had to learn many things the hard way due to inexperience.
 Some examples include getting a brain freeze after washing my hair in negative temperatures in Kashmir, or having to walk 5km to my destination because I alighted at the wrong bus stop along the same stretch of road.
 (It turns out – that particular road was about 10km long :|)

-Eight years later, I’m all for taking the taxi when possible, and staying in nice comfortable hotels with a hot showers.
-I’m all for eating at good restaurants, or simply have a sip of good wine or whiskey at a good bar.
-Saving money has become less of a priority when you can enjoy the moment.
-I’m not going to enjoy myself only after I retire.
-It would be too late.
+Eight years later, I’m all for taking private hired cars and taxis, and staying in comfortable hotels with hot showers.
+I’m all for eating at good restaurants, or sipping a good wine or whisky at a good bar.
+Saving money has become less of a priority as enjoying the moment is important too.

-Travelling brings you closer with (and sometimes further apart from) your companions and even helps you build friendships across the world.
-But most importantly, it brings a lot more meaning to the little lives we have grown so accustomed to.
+Travelling brings you closer to, and sometimes further apart from, your companions.
+It also helps you build friendships across the world.
+But most importantly, it brings a lot more meaning to the lives we are accustomed to.

 The seasoned traveller will know, that travelling teaches us about humility, graciousness and patience.
 If I remember correctly, in a season of Spongebob Squarepants, Squidward left Bikini Bottom only to realise that home is actually the best place in the world.
 Maybe you’d agree with me too.

 I hope the tips and tricks section will help you with your travelling plans.
-I have also shared a couple of tales – some good, some bad, and some just plain hilarious.
+I have also shared some travel anecdotes – some good, some bad, and some just plain hilarious.